128technology/docs/docs/config_command_guide.md

 The node&#x27;s role in the SSR system.

 Options:
-control      A Control and Operations Resource node. slice        A Software Line-Card Engine node. combo        A combined Control and Slice. conductor    A remote management system.
+- control: A Control and Operations Resource node.
+- slice: A Software Line-Card Engine node.
+- combo: A combined Control and Slice.
+- conductor: A remote management system.

 ## `configure authority router node session-processor-count`